scs/substraTEE-node-pre2.0.0/doc/TESTNET_SPECIFICATION.md

   * no proportional fees.
 Classical per-transaction base fees will be applied
   * confidential state updates will be implemented with [SubstraTEE](https://github.com/scs/substraTEE)
   * no private smart contracts yet
-  * in addition to ceremonies happening every 41 days, there will be daily rehearsal ceremonies that allow to practise and demonstrate meetups
+  * ceremonies will happen daily at high sun instead of every 41 days.

 ## Validators

-The Cantillon testnet will be validated (centralized) by encointer.org
+The Cantillon testnet will be validated (centralized) by encointer.org in order to facilitate easy upgrades and focus on the essential features instead of security.

+Cantillon is a parachain to Kusama, a decentralized root-of-trust.
+The Encointer mainnet is planned to become a parachain or parathread to Polkadot, even after implementing dPOET.

 ## Tokens